BIDS-collaborative/hackingmeasurement.github.io/syllabus.md

 {% include seminars.html %}

-## Aspirational Curriculum - Subject to change!

-Please note, the curriculum is very much a work in progress.

- - Week 1
-    - Lecture: Overview of issues in social and environmental measurement
-    - Selection of team leads for projects
-    - Practical: project management with GitHub, part 1
- - Week 2
-    - Lecture: An introduction to ethical and legal concerns
-    - Final selection of teams, codes available for telebears
-    - Practical: Creation of team repositories, wiki, and project roadmap in issue tracker.
-Identification of needed technical resources, including budget.
- - Weeks 3-6 and 9-11 (order determined by plans from week 2 and speaker availability)
-    - Intro to Jekyll / GitHub pages.
-    - Basic data management (ODK Aggregate, Data Turbine, Postgres, MongoDB, ASbase)
-    - Basic visualization (High-level d3, pointers to R and Python on your own)
-    - Mobile devices (ODK, Data Turbine)
-    - IoT/WoT sensors (Arduino + Bluetooth LE)
-    - Remote sensing and geospatial data (Ecoengine, mapbox/leaflet, Google earth engine)
-    - Administrative and utility data (Satellite imagery, Call record data, Electricity & Water)

- - Mid-semester (2 weeks)
-    - Presentations: discuss successes, plans, and difficulties.
-Mid-semester presentations have a "technical" focus, with a goal of enabling your classmates.
-    - Practical: teams and mentors work together to ensure successes are reproducible, pull in outside skills to address challenges.
-Videos of presentations reviewed by presenters and viewers.
- - Final presentations (2 weeks)
-   - Discuss results in a non-technical fashion.
-   - Practical: Finalize reproducible and transparent research reports (test reproducibility via other teams attempts to reproduce).

 ## Grading

 Students enrolled in the class will get an A if they do all of the following, a